Is executive compensation too high today? What metrics should be used to determine C-level pay, beyond financial performance?

 Lightbulb on2

-Senior Data Scientist in Services (non-Government)a year ago
+Senior Data Scientist in Services (non-Government)2 years ago

 I link executive compensation to these factors: